stephandoc/stephandoc.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my new, and still unfinished, personal homepage.
-I use it mainly to present my newest research, share slides of talks and maintain a list of links to all R and Stata programs that were used in my publications (see Replication Files).
+I will use it to present my newest research, share slides of talks and maintain a list of links to all R and Stata programs that were used in my publications (see Replication Files).

 <!-- I am also planning to shared interesting research findings that I found while doing research but never quite made it to a full publication.